2017 Marine Corps Trial Practice Day Five

-U.S. Marine Corps Staff Sgt.
-Nelson Andrade prepares to dive into the pool during swimming practice at Marine Corps Base Camp Pendleton, Calif., March 12, 2017.
-Andrade, a Hackensack, N.J., native, is a member of the 2017 Marine Corps Trials Wounded Warrior Battalion-East Team.
+2017 Marine Corps Trials athletes dive into the pool during swimming practice at Marine Corps Base Camp Pendleton, Calif., March 12, 2017.
 The Marine Corps Trials promotes recovery and rehabilitation through adaptive sport participation and develops camaraderie among recovering Service members (RSM) and veterans.
 It is an opportunity for RSMs to demonstrate their achievements and serves as the primary venue to select Marine Corps participants for the DoD Warrior Games.
 (U.S. Marine Corps photo by Lance Cpl.
 Roderick Jacquote)

 |Date Taken: